USING IRONXL

 How to Use C# Excel Font Style: Figure 4 - Opening the NuGet Package Manager console and enter the installation command

 An alternative would be to use the NuGet Package Manager to search for the package "IronXL".
-We may choose which of the NuGet packages associated with IronXL has to be downloaded from this list of all of them.
+We may choose which of the NuGet packages associated with IronXL have to be downloaded from this list of all of them.

 How to Use C# Excel Font Style: Figure 5 - Searching and installing IronXL using the browse feature from NuGet Package Manager